aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-link-annotation/_index.md

     }

 ```
 The following code snippet shows how to Delete Link Annotation from  PDF file.
+For this we need to find and and remove all link annotations on the 1st page.
+After this we will save document with removed annotation.
 ```
 class ExampleLinkAnnotations
     {